loculus-project/loculus/docs/src/content/docs/guides/getting-started.md

 # Prerequisites

-Before you get started with deploying the Loculus, there are a few prerequisites you'll need to ensure are in place.
+Before you get started with deploying Loculus, there are a few prerequisites you'll need to ensure are in place.

 ## Kubernetes Cluster with Traefik